Apple TV beckons as jackpot in Hon Hai's Sharp gamble

 “Sharp is also one of the suppliers to Apple, the deal will help Hon Hai to tighten its relationship with Apple and give a boost to its capability,” said Jamie Wang, Taipei-based analyst at technology research firm Gartner.

-Hon Hai would also become a competitor to fellow Foxconn Group company and LCD maker Chimei Innolux, increasing the group’s output of panels while demand still remains subdued and prices fall.
+Hon Hai would also become a competitor to fellow Foxconn Group company and LCD maker Chimei Innolux (3481.TW), increasing the group’s output of panels while demand still remains subdued and prices fall.

 Analysts at Macquarie noted in a research report seen by Reuters that as the top shareholder in Sharp, Hon Hai may face losses from its stake and may have to inject more money into Sharp.